Few places in the world capture curiosity and interest as much as Havana, Cuba. The charming old towns, colorful facades, rich history, and perhaps th

 13 Go on a Drive in a Vintage Car

-Most of the vintage cars are parked around Parque Central and you can just approach the drivers.
+Most of the vintage cars are parked around Parque Central, and you can just approach the drivers.
 To give you an idea, a 1-hour tour might be around 50 USD, but I’d try to negotiate!

 14 Plaza de la Revolucion

-The famous Plaza de la Revolucion is the base of the Cuban government and the place where large-scale political rallies are held.
-It’s big enough to hold 1 Million people – as it happened in 1998 when Pope John Paul II visited.
+The famous Plaza de la Revolución is the base of the Cuban government and the place where large-scale political rallies are held.
+It’s big enough to hold 1 million people, as it happened in 1998 when Pope John Paul II visited.

 The whole plaza is surrounded by utilitarian buildings from the late 1950s, with one that you might have seen before.
-The Ministerio del Interior on the north side, is well known for its huge mural of Che Guevara with the words – hasta la victoria siempre (Always Towards Victory).
+The Ministerio del Interior on the north side is well known for its huge mural of Che Guevara with the words – hasta la victoria siempre (Always Towards Victory).

 15 Almacenes San Jose Artisans’ Market